sjwiesman/flink-docs-v2/content/_index.md

 # Apache Flink Documentation

 {{< center >}}
-**Apache Flink** *is a framework and distributed processing engine for stateful computations over* unbounded *and* bounded *data streams.
-Flink has been designed to run in* all common cluster environments *perform computations at* in-memory speed *and* at any scale.
+**Apache Flink** is a framework and distributed processing engine for stateful computations over *unbounded* and *bounded* data streams.
+Flink has been designed to run in *all common cluster environments* perform computations at *in-memory* speed and at *any scale*.
 {{< /center >}}

 {{< columns >}}